lism/centos7-firewall-setup/README.md

 # centos7-firewall-setup
-Define NerveCenter as a service to CentOS7 firewall-cmd
+Define NerveCenter as a service to CentOS7 firewalld service.

-For CentOS7 systems running firewall-cmd, the nervecenter.xml file and setup.sh script allows quick provisioning of firewall-cmd so as to include NerveCenter.
+For CentOS7 systems running firewalld.service, the nervecenter.xml file and setup.sh
+script allows quick provisioning of firewalld so as to include NerveCenter.
-Use this script if you are setting up and managing NerveCenter on several CentOS7 hosts.
+Use this script if you are setting up and managing NerveCenter on several CentOS7 hosts and using the firewalld.service, firewall-cmd and fiewall-config usilities.

 Once this script has been run, 'nervecenter' will appear in the Services listing of /usr/bin/firewall-config.
 The state of the 'nervecenter' service can seen and